Professional and short courses

 - give examples of the influence of nutrition in health and disease

-The course material has been developed by a number of lecturers in the Faculty of Science and Technology who have many years of experience in higher education and in the field of nutrition.
-All are actively involved in research, consultancy, community work, international work and business development.
+The course material has been developed by members of the Food, Nutrition and Public Health Division in the Department of Life Sciences over a number of years.
+All staff in the division have many years of experience teaching in higher education and in the field of nutrition.
+They are active in research, consultancy, community work, international work and business development.

-If you intend to apply for an MSc, you should ideally complete this course anytime between September and April, allowing ample time to organise paper work for MSc courses, such as visas.
+If you intend to apply for an MSc here at the University of Westminster to start September 2020, you should ideally complete this course before June 2020.
+This will allow enough time to organise paper work for MSc courses, such as visas.